 PSW108 and PSW10 Warranty

 Both subwoofers have a 3-year warranty for parts and labor for the amplifier and five years for the drive, so you can use them without being afraid it will break.
+Or you can have it repaired when you see signs of a blown or faulty subwoofer.
 Again, no winner for this category.

 Overall Winner: PSW108